BoD/android-switch-backport/README.md

 Contributing
 ---

-Pull requests are welcome, as long as they are consistent to the original Switch / SwitchPreference of the Android sdk.
+Pull requests are welcome, as long as they are consistent to the original SwitchPreference of the Android sdk.

 Please do not contribute improvements that are not present in the original sdk classes!
 I believe it would be